State Farm Navigation

 Lastly I explored micro animations that would help users understand the structure of the navigation.
 Since we decided to allow users to begin process inside the navigation, it was important to create cohesion between the navigation and desired actions.
 These animations were created in Principle.

-As a result of the navigation redesign we have had more users navigate directly to the product pages they desired.
-Cutting out the higher level pages has allowed users to get to the products they want more quickly.
+As a result of the navigation redesign we have had more users navigate directly to the product pages instead of having to stop on an intermediary page.

 While we achieved many of our goals through the redesign we are monitoring the analytics of the experience closely in order to understand what we can improve upon.
 We are currently conducting A/B tests to improve our numbers for logging in and the authenticated experience.
 Stay tuned for updates!